openeventdata/UniversalPetrarch/README.md

 LANGEUAGE	language of the input XML file.
 [EN|ES|AR]
 ```

-Before runing run_sentence.sh or run_document.sh, you need change the value of following parameters based on your situation
+Before running `run_sentence.sh` or `run_document.sh`, you need change the value of following parameters based on your situation

 ```
 * SCRIPT: the location where you put folder "preprocess_scripts"